Northern Madagascar – Where the Island Opens to the Sea

 Islands, Forests & Wildlife

-Beyond the mainland, tropical islands and protected forests shelter lemurs, chameleons, birds, and rich marine life.
+Beyond the mainland, tropical islands and protected forests shelter crowned lemurs, Sanford's brown lemurs, leaf-tailed geckos, chameleons and rich birdlife and rich marine life.
 Forest trails, hidden beaches, coral reefs, and quiet island villages create journeys where nature and island life remain deeply connected.

 Whether exploring rainforest paths or sailing between islands, the north offers a Madagascar shaped by biodiversity, colour, and openness to the sea.